shawnr/practical-javascript-2-webapps/working-with-templates/computed-values.md

 Since `tax` and `total` are based on reactive values, when the `subtotal` and/or `taxRate` values change the computed `tax` and `total` values would also be updated.
 However, since the `timestamp` value is based on the non-reactive `Date.now()` value, the value of `timestamp` would not be updated when data is changed.

 ## Computed Strategies
 Computed values are powerful tools we can use to help our templates be more easily readable and to give us exactly the output we want.
+Here are some common use cases for when computed values might be a good idea:

+* Annotating data with additional information (such as an "umbrella tip" or other advisory)
+* Formatting data to match specific HTML or textual patterns (such as adding a "&deg;F" to the temperature)
+* Combining data points into more useful labels (such as showing names in a "Last Name, First Name" display)

+There are probably lots of other use cases we will discover as we work through the challenges of building applications.
+We will continue to learn more ways to affect the data we display to the user in upcoming sections, too.
+But for now, computed values gives us a way to do a lot of interesting data manipulation.